martenframework/marten/docs/versioned_docs/version-0.1/schemas/introduction.md

 ### Field ID and field type

-Pretty much like model fiels, every field in a schema class must contain two mandatory positional arguments: a field identifier and a field type.
+Pretty much like model fields, every field in a schema class must contain two mandatory positional arguments: a field identifier and a field type.

-The field identifier is used by Marten in order to determine the name of the corresponding key in any data set objects that should be validated by the schema.
+The field identifier is used by Marten to determine the name of the corresponding key in any data set objects that should be validated by the schema.

 The field type determines a few other things: